rickstergg/ShoutoutBot/README.md

 ![cyphercam in action](https://user-images.githubusercontent.com/13734404/159748359-c25b2a27-9563-4d1f-ac3e-2ea716c8a6eb.PNG)
 * Customizable delay duration so it's instantaneous or - on the other hand - doesn't seem robotic.
+* Handles !raffle commands with a parameter for duration. e.g. !raffle 120 will create a raffle viewers can join using !join and it'll listen for 2 minutes!
+Spits out a list of players / potential winners for you to use in conjunction with https://wheelofnames.com/ or something similar.
 * Also comes with some fun games like !thanos, which times out random people in the channel for a certain duration of time.